DingoEatingFuzz/nomad/README.md

 No need to enroll!
 All prototype builds will be completely open source and accessible to all.
 See below for the various ways of running the prototypes.

-Now, if you have feedback or questions, please comment on the [community forum thread for the program].
+Now, if you have feedback or questions, please comment on the [community forum thread for the program](https://discuss.hashicorp.com/t/participate-in-the-topology-visualization-prototype-program/14347).

 ## Running the Prototype Locally